merrington/setup.sh/README.md

 First, make sure you have the following installed on your machine:

 1. Heroku Toolbelt: https://toolbelt.heroku.com/
-2. Xcode command line tools:
+2. Xcode command line tools (or Xcode):
   - Open Terminal (Applications > Utilities > Terminal)
   - Type in `xcode-select --install` and press the Return key.